plinkysynth/plinky-site/src/routes/docs/posts/expander-build-guide.md

 All that remains in the build is the front panel!

-Slap the 8 leds in - 4 red, 4 blue, as indicated by the silkscreen on the front panel:
+Slap the 8 leds in - 4 white, 4 blue, as indicated by the silkscreen on the front panel:

 ![Front panel](/expander-build-guide/image4.jpg)

 Be sure to get the LEDs the right way round. the silk screen is correct.
+The soldering process is covered in the main plinky build guide.

 To line up the little 4x2 socket, I find it helpful to plonk it onto the main board upside down, then put the sandwich back together, and awkwardly solder as many of its legs as you can while sandwiched, just like plinky. then take the sanwich off again to solder any remaining legs.